-Created under the guidance of parents, psychologists and special education teachers; assistive games in Otsimo aim to teach fundamental education about core skills such as words, alphabet, numbers, emotions, colors, animals and vehicles through assistive matching, drawing, choosing, ordering and sound games.
-For individuals or children having speech problem, Otsimo has free AAC which often is used in speech therapy, autism communication or special education schools.
-If you want your nonverbal relative/student with autism speaks, free AAC (Alternative and Augmentative Communication) is a proven effective learning tool to have a better speech and to communicate better.
+Created under the guidance of parents, psychologists, and special education teachers; assistive games in Otsimo aim to teach fundamental education about core skills such as words, alphabet, numbers, emotions, colors, animals, and vehicles through assistive matching, drawing, choosing, ordering and sound games.
+For individuals or children having speech problems, Otsimo has a new and improved AAC (Augmented and Alternative Communication) module, a tool often used in speech therapy, autism communication, or special education schools.
+If you want your nonverbal relative/student with autism or neurodevelopmental disorders, free AAC is a proven effective learning tool to have a better speech and to communicate better.

 Otsimo Speech Therapy is a voice-controlled and video modeling-based language and speech therapy app.
 Individuals with speech delays, stuttering, apraxia, non-verbal autism, articulation problems, aphasia, and late talkers can easily use the app for their language and speech development.

 In each category, relevant words are spoken on the screen in a systematic way to stimulate sound production.
 Funny face mask rewards at the end of the sessions boost the speech therapy efforts while keeping the individual entertained.
 Moreover, there are plenty of stickers dedicated to each exercise activity to be collected once the session is completed.
 Voice outputs from the individuals are evaluated anonymously by a machine learning environment within the app to provide a better and unique speech exercise experience.